-If you’re based in a country without access to the Facebook shop feature, don’t worry – it’s on its way.
-And in the meantime, you can still take advantage of other Facebook features to grow your store, such as Facebook Stories and Facebook Live.
+If you’re based in a country without access to the Facebook Shops, don’t worry – it’s on its way.
+And in the meantime, you can set up a Facebook Page shop and take advantage of other features like Facebook Stories and Facebook Live to grow your store.

 Do you have a Facebook store?
 Let us know about your experiences in the comments below!